caraaaaa/lambda_fastAPI_classifier/README.md

 ### Model Deployment
 - Serve ML model using FastAPI
 - Containerize ML application using Docker/ docker-compose
-- Deploy ML application to AWS lambda using Docker
+- Publish Docker image to ECR and deploy the application to AWS lambda using Docker
 - Conduct performance test using Locust

 ## DEMO